The rain of a night and a day and a night

 That begins again.

-We are busy working to bring Edward Thomas's "After Rain" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edward Thomas's "After Rain" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "After Rain" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.